jrgparkinson/mushy-layer/doc/ChomboInstallAOPP.md

 $ make run | grep 'finished with'
 ```
 Everything test should report 'finished with status 0'
-7. **5 minutes** Build and run one of the released examples as a test
+7. **5 minutes**.
+Build and run one of the released examples as a test
 ```console
 $ cd $CHOMBO_HOME/releasedExamples/AMRGodunov/execAdvectDiffuse/
 $ make all
 $ ./amrGodunov2d.Linux.64.mpiCC.gfortran.OPT.MPI.ex diffuse.inputs
 ```
 The output files produced are most easily opened using the [Visit software](https://wci.llnl.gov/simulation/computer-codes/visit), which is not currently installed on the AOPP servers (though it may be soon - I have asked for it).